 I would not recommend you start using PPC with the mindset that you’re going to convert cold prospects into buyers directly.
 It doesn’t quite work that way with PPC.

 I would recommend, however, that you use PPC to build your customer base.
 You can do this by offering a valuable incentive that is in line with your business offerings.

 For instance, you can use PPC to grow your email list.
 You can then think of ways in which to convert your email list prospects into buyers later on.

 Check out this book on Amazon if you need an introduction to Pay Per Click.
 It’s a fantastic read.

 It’s a wrap!

 So, there you have it.
-10 best digital marketing ideas and strategies to grow your business in 2020 and beyond.
+10 best digital marketing ideas and tactics to grow your business in 2023 and hopefully beyond.

 I want you to remember that internet marketing doesn’t have to be costly, nor does it have to be a complex minefield.